South Dakota State University: History

+On April 22, 2025, the United States' Department of Government Efficiency (DOGE) announced it would be canceling over $86 million in research funding from the Department of Agriculture (USDA) that had been designated for South Dakota State University.

 Campus

 Main campus

 The Hilton M. Briggs Library consists of more than 635,000 bound volumes, 315,000 government documents, 79,000 maps, and 1,800 journal titles (with 28,000 additional titles available online).
 Within the Briggs Library is the Daschle Research Library dedicated to former U.S. Senate Majority Leader Tom Daschle (SDSU BA 1969), which houses his Congressional papers.

-The University Student Union is at the center of campus and houses many amenities for both students and the public.
-The Union is the home to numerous meeting rooms, a ballroom, The Hobo Day Committee (homecoming committee), the University Program Council, Greek life the Students' Association, The Collegian student newspaper, Student Legal Services, KSDJ 90.7 FM, Dining Services, four eating facilities, the University Bookstore, Card Services, and International Student Affairs.